ding-lab/BreakPointSurveyor/A_Reference/README.md

 #Reference

-Downloading GRCh38 reference for chr9 and 22, and generating associated files

-* Reference is not necessarily needed, depending on downstream analyses
-* Generated files are large, and not version controlled
+* Define path to BWA in `2_prepare_reference.sh`

+Creating custom reference for Synthetic analysis, consisting only of GRCh38 chromosomes 9 and 22.
+This reference is smaller and demonstrates custom reference generation.

+After reference is created, make associated index files.
+This requires bwa and samtools.

+Because reference is relatively large, store in an untracked directory